CallMeGreg/gh-security-config/README.md

 > [!NOTE]
 > The modify operation will update the specified security configuration across ALL organizations in the enterprise where it exists.
 Organizations without the configuration will be skipped.

-## Features

-- 🏢 **Enterprise-wide Management**: Automatically discovers and processes all organizations in your enterprise
-- ⚡ **Concurrent Processing**: Configurable concurrency (1-20) for faster processing of many organizations
-- 🔒 **Comprehensive Security Settings**: Configure GitHub Advanced Security features and related settings:
-  - GitHub Advanced Security
-  - Secret Scanning
-  - Secret Scanning Push Protection
-  - Secret Scanning Non-Provider Patterns
-  - Enforcement
-- 🎯 **Flexible Targeting**: Choose which repositories to apply configurations to
-- ➕ **Configuration Generation**: Create and apply security configurations across all enterprise organizations
-- 📋 **Configuration Copying**: Copy existing security configurations from one organization to others in the enterprise
-- ✏️ **Configuration Modification**: Update existing security configurations across all enterprise organizations with selective setting changes
-- ❌ **Configuration Deletion**: Safely delete security configurations from all enterprise organizations with confirmation prompts
-- ⚙️ **Default Configuration**: Optionally set configurations as defaults for new repositories
-- 📊 **Progress Tracking**: Visual progress indicators with concurrent operation support

 ## Security Settings

 The extension allows you to set the following features within the security configuration: